Content Distribution Strategy: A Guide (Checklist Inside)

 Video content is a foolproof way of increasing engagement for your brand message.
 Given the higher engagement, almost 86% of the brands use video as their marketing tool.

-You can distribute videos via both organic as well as paid distribution channels.
+You can distribute videos (such as explainer videos) via both organic as well as paid distribution channels.
 The ROI is very likely to be favorable to you.
 However, make sure that your videos are eye-catching and grab viewers’ attention within the first few seconds.

 Many platforms like Instagram, TikTok, Snapchat, and even YouTube allow users to post short-form videos.
 You could leverage these videos to promote your brand and drive engagement.